marshcooke/bike-brew/README.md

 ### Completed Features

-High level list of items completed.
+High level list of items completed:

 - [x] Curated database with Minnesota Brewery names and cities
 - [X] Ability for users to select their favorite Minnesota Breweries